adrianolszewski/model-based-testing-hypotheses/Tests/caterogical_data/Pearson_chi2_Wald_z_test_proportions.md

 \hspace{2cm} (5b)
 \end{equation}
 ```
-This way I have proven that the z2 statistic is equivalent to the Pearson’s χ2 statistic for 2×2 table.
+This way I have shown that the z2 statistic is equivalent to the Pearson’s χ2 statistic for a 2×2 table.

 -----
 By the way, it is worth noticing, that in the χ2 test, the expected frequencies (E) in each column are based on the pooled proportion [p] which is just the weighted average proportion across both groups.

 So, in other words, this test evaluates how much each group’s proportion $p_A$ and $p_B$ deviates from this overall average (p).
 And this effectively comparing the two groups directly, which is what the z-test actually does.

 -----